Featuring an in-person training seminar on July 9–11, 2025 in New York City

 The application process consists of completing a brief online form.
 Applications will be evaluated on a rolling basis until all spaces have been filled.
 Preference will be given to candidates who are based in the US; non‐US–based candidates are welcome to apply, but they must be able to fulfill their presentation requirements in communities in the US.

-The MOST program is presented with the generous support of the Simons Foundation, Dexter Senft, Anthony and Miraldina Meyer, Jean Taylor, Marjorie Winkler and Paul Hohenschuh, Richard Lethin, and Qualcomm.
+The MOST program is presented with the generous support of Dexter Senft, Anthony and Miraldina Meyer, Jean Taylor, Marjorie Winkler and Paul Hohenschuh, Richard Lethin, and Qualcomm.
+This program is funded in part by Simons Foundation International and administered by the Simons Foundation’s Science, Society & Culture division.

 Check out this New York Times article, What Improv Can Do for Mathematicians, highlighting MoMath’s Mathematics Outreach Seminar and Training (MOST) program.